This post may contain affiliate links. Please see my disclosure policy for more details.

 Once you’ve left Perth, Yalgorup National Park is a pleasant place to stop at if you have the time, with tuart and peppermint woodlands, elongated lakes and the Lake Clifton thrombolites – living, rock-like structures made from micro-organisms.

-To find out more, read about my experience camping in Yalgorup National Park.
-If you’re on a tight schedule I’d skip this area and head straight down to Busselton or Margaret River.
+If you’re on a tight schedule, I’d skip this area and head straight down to Busselton or Margaret River.
+To find out more, read about my experience in this blog post:

 ON THE WAY: